TianZerL/Anime4KCPP/README.md

 ![examples](images/examples.png)

 # GPU acceleration
-Anime4KCPP now supports GPU acceleration, which is implement by original OpenCL for high performance, it can complete 1080 -> 4K image processing in 0.1s on *AMD Vege 8 Graphics* (integrated in *AMD Ryzen 3500U*).
+Anime4KCPP now supports GPU acceleration, which is implemented by original OpenCL for high performance, it supports any graphic card that implemented OpenCL 2.0(Lower version may support but didn't test), and can complete 1080 -> 4K image processing in 0.1s on *AMD Vege 8 Graphics* (integrated in *AMD Ryzen 3500U*).

 # Performance
 CPU: AMD Ryzen 3500U
 GPU: AMD Vege 8 Graphics
 RAM: 16G
 Anime4K Settings: balance